 These days, it’s nearly impossible to be admitted into graduate school without some form of undergraduate research training.
 In addition to a top-quality research experience, REUs offer a clear window into what life as a graduate student is like, helping participants determine if they have what it takes to make it in grad school.

-The College of Science currently offers REU programs in chemistry, nuclear science, mathematics , and physics and astronomy, and also sponsors an umbrella program, Summer Scholars, an optional supplement intended to help ethnic minority students network with each other and university administrators in order to build a community within the overall university-wide REU system.
+The College of Science currently offers REU programs in chemistry, nuclear science, and mathematics, and also sponsors an umbrella program, Summer Scholars, an optional supplement intended to help ethnic minority students network with each other and university administrators in order to build a community within the overall university-wide REU system.

 Undergraduate research training is essential to be admitted into a top graduate school.